-For the past couple of years, my husband and I have made advent calendars for family members who live far away.
-(Who doesn’t enjoy opening a little gift each day?)
-This year, I surprised Aaron, my husband, with his own advent calendar.
-Yesterday’s treat was a mini milk chocolate hazelnut Ritter Sport chocolate bar, which he shared with me.
-Sooooooo good.
+For the past couple of years, my husband and I have made German-style Christmas advent calendars for family members who live far away.
+Because who doesn’t enjoy opening a little gift each day!

-Later that afternoon I realized that I had bar of cream cheese, and so I made up a batch of easy chocolate hazelnut truffles.
-(Yep, I couldn’t stop thinking about that hazelnut Ritter Sport chocolate bar!)
-This isn’t a German recipe per se, but when I lived in Germany, it seemed like hazelnuts were in everything, so whenever I see, smell or taste hazelnuts, I think of Germany.
+This isn’t a German recipe per se, but when I lived in Germany, it seemed like hazelnuts were in everything, especially chocolate, so whenever I see, smell or taste hazelnuts, I think of Germany.

 These truffles are super easy to make.
 It takes less than 5 minutes to make the truffle mixture, then you just let it chill in the fridge for an hour before rolling it into balls and then in chopped hazelnuts.

 I love the smooth texture of these truffles.
-And they hold their shape, even after rolling them in hazelnuts.
+And they hold their shape, even after rolling them in the chopped hazelnuts.

-Be sure to grab my free European Christmas Cookies Ebook – click here!
+Have you downloaded my free European Christmas Cookies Ebook yet?
+No?
+Click here to get it!
 You’ll get 10 delicious cookie recipes from Iceland, Sweden, Poland, Switzerland, Croatia, Italy, and more (including gluten free, nut free, and egg free options)!

 Smooth chocolate and crunchy hazelnuts make the perfect holiday treat (any time of the year)!

 - 1/4 cup chopped hazelnuts

 Melt chocolate chips in the microwave or in a double boiler on the stove.